 Now you’ve minified and combined your files, go a step further and optimise the way they load on your pages.

-Asynchronously means that some of the scripts will load simultaneously, which means faster page load times.
+Asynchronously: some of the scripts will load simultaneously, which means faster page speed.

 For WordPress sites, you can use a plugin, such as WP Rocket, and check the box next to Render-blocking CSS/JS:

-For other platforms, ask a trusted web developer for help.
+For other platforms, we advise that you ask a trusted web developer for help.

 7. Invest in a CDN

-A content delivery network refers to “a geographically distributed group of servers which work together to provide fast delivery of Internet content,” according to Cloudfare.
+According to Cloudfare, a content delivery network refers to “a geographically distributed group of servers that work together to provide fast delivery of Internet content.”

-So, if all your website’s assets, such as HTML pages, files, images and videos, are stored on servers in Sydney, that’s great for Sydneysiders or Australians in general who want to access your site.
+So, if all your website’s assets, such as HTML pages, files, images and videos, are stored on servers in Sydney, that’s great for Australians who want to access your site.

 But visitors in London have to deal with slower load times because your server is all the way across the world.